GreenfishK/DataCitation/README.md

 We see the same actors again as in the use case diagram.
 In the case of a publisher, we now also see what he/she must provide to the Citation API.
 The data can be provided through a web interface which also makes use of the offered services "Get live data", "Cite dataset" and "Citation snippet" from the Citation API.
-The publisher should first query the live data he/she wants to cite using a SPARQL query, then cite the dataset and get the citation snippet in return.
+The publisher should first query the live data he/she wants to mint_query_pid using a SPARQL query, then mint_query_pid the dataset and get the citation snippet in return.
 To retrieve the cited dataset along with its metadata (query metadata, dataset metadata, citation and provenance metadata) researchers can use the query PID within the citation snippet which should resolve to a human-readable landing page.